Voiceover translation involves dubbing as well as lip-syncing, both of which are distinct and require professional services.

-Even subtitles, which use some of the same techniques but have their own idiosyncrasies, require close attention to detail of the professional variety.
+Even subtitles, which use some of the same techniques but have their own idiosyncrasies, require close attention to detail.

-In this article, these techniques of voiceover translation and localization will be briefly explored.
+In this article, we’ll briefly explore techniques for voiceover translation and localization.

-Think back to those old noir films where the hard-bitten detective talks about his time beating the “mean streets” while his character strolls down the boulevard.
+Think back to old noir films.
+The hard-bitten detective talks about his time beating the “mean streets” while his character strolls down the boulevard.
 That’s a voiceover; when someone narrates what the viewer is watching.

 Voiceover can provide a word for word interpretation or a summary of the ongoing dialog.